 Amprius Technologies Faces Short-Seller Fraud Claim

-A short seller publicly alleged fraud at Amprius Technologies (AMPX) roughly three days ago, drawing a securities law firm alert to investors the following day.
-The allegation is the most visible entry in a sequence that had been building for months, and the earlier data points are arguably more instructive than the allegation itself.
+A short seller publicly alleged fraud at Amprius Technologies (AMPX) roughly three days ago.
+A securities law firm alerted investors the following day.
+The allegation is the loudest signal in a sequence that had been building for months.
+The earlier data points tell more of the story.

 The Auditor Signal

 On April 21, Amprius filed an 8-K under Item 4.01 disclosing a change in its certifying accountant.
-Auditor departures carry procedural weight for a reason: these filings are potential signals of disagreement over financial presentation, internal control findings, or going-concern assessments.
-Amprius's specific reasoning is not detailed publicly, but the filing arrived approximately four weeks before the fraud allegation became public — positioning the accountant exit as prelude rather than response.
-That sequence of events is worth holding in mind as the company's credibility defense takes shape.
+Auditor departures carry procedural weight: these filings can signal disagreement over financial presentation, internal control findings, or going-concern assessments.
+Amprius has not detailed the specific reasoning publicly.
+The filing arrived approximately four weeks before the fraud allegation became public — the accountant exit came first, not after.
+That sequence matters as Amprius prepares its public response.

 The Selling Pattern